01-edu/public/subjects/java/piscine/StarPlanet/README.md

 There are two constructors :

-- one with no parameters, which calls the superclass constructor with no parameters.
-In this case, the `centerStar` property is initialized with the default Star constructor.
+- One with no parameters, which calls the superclass constructor with no parameters.
+In this case, the `centerStar` property is initialised with the default Star constructor.
-- one with many parameters :
+- The other with many parameters :
   - `name`
   - `x`
   - `y`